 I realized that one, the teachers didn’t know enough to help my son and two, that the powers to be in the education system in Ireland wouldn’t be helping much anytime soon.
 Three, I also realized that there weren’t many psychologists in Ireland at the time.

-I felt, as any mother would, I needed to do something about this.
+I felt as any parent would, I needed to do something about this.
 So I found the Dyslexia Association of Ireland (DAI) and contacted them.
 They told me how I could not only help my son but also others in the county I then lived in as well.

 I advertised an open meeting through and with the local support of the principal in my son’s school.
 Many people turned up that night.
 The DAI came to speak and it was well-received.
 I asked people at that meeting to help open a branch of DAI locally and a workshop where kids could come after school to have extra tuition to help them.
 So began a year’s long road of fundraising, offering teacher training and parent training through the DAI, but finally, we open our doors for children in the locality.

 Easy, well no, busy yes, as it turned out all my children have dyslexia in some form or other.
 I lived out of my car most days when my children were younger but it became better as they grew up.They’re all adults now, of whom I couldn’t be more proud.
+So why I decided to become a psychologist was to help other children like my children but why I stayed was to empower families and adults too.
 When I look back over the last few decades I can see that I’ve always helped others I started volunteering when I was sixteen.
-I’ve all ways felt that I was blessed to be able to do so and I’ve also gotten more out of it than I gave.
+I’ve always felt that I was blessed to be able to do so and I’ve also gotten more out of it than I gave.